SAP-samples/teched2021-ISP261/exercises/ex0/README.md

 ## Explore the systems

-Finally, before you start implementing the scenario, it's helpful to have a quick look and refresher at the main dashboards you'll be using in the following exercises.
+Finally, it's helpful to have a quick look and refresh the main dashboards you'll be using in the following exercises, namely:

 1. CCv2 Backoffice
 2. CCv2 Storefront